frealis/River-City-Pro-Wash-backup/README.md

   $ heroku ps:scale web=1 (to make sure at least 1 web dyno is running)
   $ heroku open

 - When you set DEBUG = False and push this app to production, it will give a 500 error unless the ALLOWED_HOSTS =[] in settings.py includes the URL where this site is hosted.
-Some people also think that not having collected static files via python manage.py collectstatic may also produce this error.
-To troubleshoot:
+Some people also think that not having collected static files or making migrations may also produce this error.
+To do both:

+  $ heroku run python manage.py makemigrations
+  $ heroku run python manage.py migrate
+  $ python manage.py collectstatic

+  ... to troubleshoot:

   $ heroku logs --tail